kiwibrowser/src/README.md

 Kiwi Browser is a fully open-source web browser for Android.

-Kiwi is based on Chromium, the engine that powers the most popular browser in the world so you won't loose your habits.
+Kiwi is based on Chromium.
+Easily switch to Kiwi without having to painstakingly learn a new interface or break your existing browsing habits.

 Among other functionalities, Kiwi Browser supports: